 SuiteCRM is a software suite for customer relationship management (CRM).
 It too was created by SugarCRM and maintained by SalesAgility.
 It is a free and open alternative application to Salesforce.
 SuiteCRM has been downloaded more than 900,000 times since the original version.
 It has been adopted by very demanding organizations such as the NHS (National Health Service) in England, and with their loyalty are eager to promote Open Source integrations internally.
 The SuiteCRM project has been rewarded many times for the quality of the software.
 The SuiteCRM community is now made up of 25,000 members.

 Technology: PHP, MySQL or PostgreSQL

-Vtiger CRM is a BtoB software developed in 2004 from SugarCRM database.
+Vtiger CRM is a BtoB software developed in 2004 by SugarCRM database.
 Vtiger does very well in account and contact management, customer support, product reference catalogues, sales performance monitoring and personal agendas.
-The functional coverage of vtiger CRM is just as important as its competitor Salesforce.com, though vtiger is primarily aimed at SMEs.
+The functional coverage of vtiger CRM is just as important as its competitor Salesforce.com, though Vtiger CRM is primarily aimed at SMEs.

 Number of downloads: 3,700,000

 Odoo is the world's fastest-growing business management software.
 Odoo has a complete suite of professional applications covering all business needs from CRM, to e-commerce websites, manufacturing, inventory and accounting; all information communicated down the pipeline to create a seamless workflow.

 You will no longer find SugarCRM in this ranking as it has not been an Open Source product for several years now.
 The company is currently positioning itself as a direct competitor of Salesforce.
 That being said, vtiger CRM and SuiteCRM has taken over this exciting challenge with great success.